pingcap/docs-cn/develop/dev-guide-transaction-restraints.md

     }
     fmt.Println(txnComment + "start txn")

-    // Txn 1 should be waiting for txn 2 done if goroutineID == 1 {
+    // Txn 1 should be waiting until txn 2 is done. if goroutineID == 1 {
         <-waitingChan
     }